 “This, like several other Google “limits,” is unlikely to be a fixed quantity and will defer by site authority.
 It is also possible that the figure has risen over time as Google overcomes processing constraints (especially post-caffeine).”

 So, is it still relevant?

 The simple response is ‘yes.
-In SEO, it is an unavoidable fact that the more links a page have, the less internal PageRank each of those links transmit.
+In SEO, it is an unavoidable fact that the more links a page has, the less internal PageRank each of those links transmits.
 To quote Matt again, from his discussion with Rand: “In any case, you are distributing that page’s PageRank over hundreds of links, so each link will only send along a small amount of PageRank anyhow.”

 Quality trumps quantity when it comes to internal links

 You may include contextual connections to relevant content on the site when adding internal links to something like a blog entry.